tetratelabs/tetrate-tech-talks/docs/episode8/demo/index.md

 EOF
 ```

-Test failover by draining the listeners
+Test failover by draining the listeners on the sidecar of the hello world pod in the primary zone:

 ```shell
 kubectl --context="${CTX_CLUSTER1}" exec \